Unravelling Gut-Brain Axis

 You can improve your mental well-being by understanding how your gut health affects it.

-The connection between diet and gut health has been extensively studied, and emerging research suggests that the composition of bacteria in the gut, known as the gut microbiota, plays a crucial role in mental health.
+The connection between and gut health has been extensively studied, and emerging research suggests that the composition of bacteria in the gut, known as the gut microbiota, plays a crucial role in mental health.

 The human gastrointestinal tract is home to trillions of microorganisms, including bacteria, viruses, and fungi.